pagerange/metaparsedown-wordpress/readme.txt

 or...

 2. Use MetaParsedown's built-in syntax highlighting using the microlight js highlight package.
-Simply add the the following code to your theme's `functions.php` file:
+Simply add the following code to your theme's `functions.php` file:

 ```php
 function metaparsedown_scripts()